malikhattabi/Dindo-Bot-Touch/README.md

 - Automated actions like flood :speech_balloon:.

 ## Installation

+For now just don't it's not ready AT ALL.

 First, clone this repository using git or just [download](https://github.com/AXeL-dev/Dindo-Bot/archive/master.zip) & unzip it: